rafalmitula/TaxCalculationProgram/README.md

 * Java 13

 ## Setup
-This a console apllication, however it should be started on at least JDK 12 after cloning project to IDE.
+This is a console apllication, however it should be started on at least JDK 12 after cloning project to IDE.

 ## Description
 ### class Main{}